-Our true love is bringing nature into our gardens and our work continually strives to weave a tale of connection to the earth… celebrating horticulture, plants, people and ecology.
-We strongly believe that creating beauty through careful design is an essential part of the ecological restoration so needed in these times.
+Our true love is to bring nature into our gardens, our work continually strives to weave a tale of connection to the earth… celebrating horticulture, plants, people and ecology.
+We strongly believe that creating beauty through careful design is an essential part of ecological restoration that is so needed in these times.

-The majority of our schemes are large, rural properties and estates, as well a number of small to medium size public projects.
+The majority of our schemes are large, rural properties and estates, as well as a number of small to medium size public projects.
 We do also, on request, work on town gardens.
 Our particular areas of interest are naturalistic planting schemes, wild flower meadows and scale appropriate re-wilding and ecological restoration.
-We are currently working on a plethora of projects across the UK and southern Ireland, as well as a couple of projects in Italy and Germany.
+We are currently working on a plethora of projects across the UK and Southern Ireland, as well as projects in Italy and Germany.

-We are also really enjoying our involvement with designing the surrounds for a deeply aspirational retreat centre in the SW of England.
-Alongside designing the gardens close to the retreat we are also working with the team to support the regenerative agriculture vision they hold, with the premise of Soil-to-Gut landcare philosophy as the approach for the entire estate management.
+We are also really enjoying designing the surrounds for a deeply inspirational retreat centre in South West England.
+Alongside designing the gardens close to the retreat centre we are also working with the team to support the regenerative agriculture vision they hold, with the premise of Soil-to-Gut land care philosophy as the approach for entire estate management.

-A curated collection of naturalizing flower bulbs for pollinators, selected by us at U&H. We are passionate about a new global ecological footprint and buying organics is one way to change the way we treat the soil and water, which reduced chemicals in the earth and the insect food chain and reduces immune immobilization from trace uptake.
+A curated collection of naturalizing flower bulbs for pollinators, selected by us at U&H. We are passionate about a new global ecological footprint.
+Buying organics is one way to change the way we treat the soil and water, it reduces chemicals in the earth and the insect food chain and reduces immune immobilization from trace uptake.
 These bulbs are nurtured in organic growing to the highest standard.
 It often takes longer for bulbs to grow organically, so we value that extra time, knowing you can’t rush nature yet she always shows us perfection.

 Forest of Selwood